 Whether you’re currently being treated for spasticity with BOTOX® therapy or considering treatment for the first time, knowing how you can save—and get the support you need—is important.
 Here are 2 ways to get started:

-may help you reduce your out-of-pockets costs for
+your out-of-pocket costs for

 You may be surprised to learn how many different

 groups and organizations are available to provide you